bcrowell/bcrowell.github.io/climb_factor/index.md

 The curve highlighted in pink is the result of my work, in which I tried to find a model that would do a good job of rescribing real-world results from races.
-The cost of running downhill is indeed lower than the cost of running on the flats, but on very steep slopes the situation is not as rosy as you'd think from world-class athletes on a treadmill.
+The cost of running downhill is indeed lower than the cost of running on the flats, but on very steep slopes the going is not as easy as you'd think from world-class athletes on a treadmill.
+The near-cancellation of uphills and downhills for less severe hills comes about because the middle portion of the pink graph is nearly a straight line.

 Of course you can get smartphone apps and wearable consumer gadgets like the fitbit et al. that claim to tell you your energy consumption.
 The trouble is that these things use